ccapdev1920T2/s11g13/README.md

 - Sir Arren Antioquia, our mentor throughout the duration of CCAPDEV
 - Our families and peers who provided feedback regarding our project's appearance
 - Canvas, without it we will have a harder time accessing video tutorials provided by our professor
+- Bootstrap 4 Documentation, it had the clearest documentation out of all the dependencies used for the project.